Beethoven3579/Snake-Game/README.md

 ## Project Summary

 This was the most challenging app I have learned to build so far.
 I learned how to draw on HTML canvas with Javascript.
 I learned how to make shapes move on HTML canvas.
-I learned how to test for collisions and impliment conditions based on those collision.
-Lastly, I learned how to use setInterval() in order to make object move smoothly on the screen.
+I learned how to test for collisions and impliment conditions based on those collisions.
+Lastly, I learned how to use setInterval() in order to make objects move smoothly on the screen.

 ## About Me